 You’ve heard amazing stories of their uncanny ability to talk, and how very smart they are.
 Now you’re almost ready to take the plunge and buy one.
-To help you to make your decision, here are 7 things to consider before getting an African grey parrot.
+To help you to make your decision, here are some important things to consider before getting an African grey parrot.

 Table of Contents

 Have You Successfully Cared for A Pet Bird Before?

 An African grey is a very intelligent animal and requires plenty of socializing and attention.
 It needs regular stimulation to prevent it from becoming bored and frustrated.